ROCm/rccl/README.md

 RCCL directly depends on HIP runtime plus the HIP-Clang compiler, which are part of the ROCm software stack.
 For ROCm installation instructions, see https://github.com/RadeonOpenCompute/ROCm.

-The root of this repository has a helper script 'install.sh' to build and install RCCL on Ubuntu with a single command.
-It does not take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install.
+The root of this repository has a helper script 'install.sh' to build and install RCCL with a single command.
+It does not take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install RCCL.

 ```shell
 ./install.sh --help